postsharp/Metalama.Documentation/content/conceptual/installing/register-license.md

 ## Switching to Metalama Free

-To switch to the Metalama Free license:
+To transition to the Metalama Free license, follow the steps below:

-1. Install Metalama Command Line Tools as described in <xref:dotnet-tool>.
+1. Install the Metalama Command Line Tools as detailed in <xref:dotnet-tool>.
-2. Execute the following command:
+2. Run the following command:

    ```powershell
    metalama license free